meghnalal/4meggy/README.md

 16. You discover secrets committed to a public repo.
 What do you do?

+### 🟩 Process Fix
+- I revoke the key so it gets rotate immediately
+- Delete history with gilab filter
+- I normally have pre-commit catch secrets before commiting them
+- Heads up to the team who generated that token since other team may be effected

+---

 17. Why is DevOps critical to the Marcus platform?
+### 🟦 Learning Takeaway

+1- Well you are a banking platform that deliveres products through app and web because of this DevOps its critical.
+You need rapid and reliable deployments using CI/CD pipelines Deliver feature faster with continuos delivery without sacrifising quality (Secure)

+2- We would also build cloud native scalable infrastucture to support seamless performance and uptime. (scalable)

+3- Automation of deployment, testing, infrastructure provisioning (IaC), and monitoring reduces manual errors, improves consistency, and lowers operational overhead.(high velocity delivery)

+---

 18. What DORA metrics do you care about and why?